 - Media Related

-Why does the SIU exist?Prior to the establishment of the SIU, police services investigated its own officers in Ontario, or in some instances, another police service was assigned to conduct the investigation.
+Why does the SIU exist?Prior to the establishment of the SIU, police services investigated their own officers in Ontario, or in some instances, another police service was assigned to conduct the investigation.
 Over time, public concern grew about the integrity of the process in which police officers investigated other police officers, particularly in incidents of police shootings where a member of the public had been wounded or killed.
 Simply put, there came to be a lack of public confidence in a system where police investigated themselves.

 As a result, the SIU was formed in 1990 under a new Ontario Police Services Act, which established the SIU as an independent, arm’s length agency of the government, led by a Director and composed of civilian investigators.